 - Breathe.
 More important than the timing, the intensity, even the form is your breathing.
 If you’re getting into short, panicked breaths, you’ll never make it through.

 - Slowly Ramp It Up.
-You’re not going to nail the 20-minute workout on your first, second, or even tenth try.
+You’re not going to nail the 20-minute HIIT workout on your first, second, or even tenth try.
 You should always go through the motions as fast as you can with perfect form.
 This will be slow at first.
 That’s fine.

-- Find a Partner.
+- Find A Partner.
 A timed workout is pretty tough to do alone.
 If you have a partner, you can split the duty of calling the shots.

 This article was originally published on